MandelV/ctls/readme.md

 Ctls is a fork of go `crypto/tls` to add the TLS Extension into ClientHello info as implemented there : https://go-review.googlesource.com/c/go/+/471396

-You can then retrieve it by GetCertificat or GetConfigForClient  callback from tls.Config :
+You can then retrieve it by GetCertificat or GetConfigForClient or directly in tls.Con  callback from tls.Config :

 ```go
 package main